There’s a paradox that every healthcare CTO eventually meets — the Ship of Theseus.

 Then you map what exists.
 Architecture is archaeology before it’s art.
 Draw what’s actually there, not what you wish was there.
 And while you’re at it, check the bus factor.
 Do you have to blow up an engineer’s RV trip to fix an insurance claim issue?
 Are there modules only one person understands?
 Admire the heroes, but don’t architect around them.
 Uncover that risk in the first 30 days so you can design redundancy before the radar goes dark.

-Next, make a heatmap.
 Let data — not politics — reveal where friction lives.
 Study your JIRA tickets since inception.
 They already tell you why the system looks like Swiss cheese.
 Every bug, workaround, patch script, and “temporary fix” is an artifact of where the system cracked under real-world use.
 That’s your modernization backlog, unfiltered.

 Then strangle gently.
 Build new next to old until users prefer the new one naturally.
 And when new projects arrive, don’t keep bolting them onto the old codebase just because it’s convenient.
 Co-exist with intent.
 Design a bridge, a transition path, a shared service — something that avoids running two divergent products forever.
 Think harder about the middle path of co-existence now, so it doesn’t become impossible later.